 The current four standing committees of the Board are: Audit Committee; Compensation Committee; Nominating and Corporate Governance Committee; and Strategic Planning and Enterprise Risk Committee.
 From time to time the Board may establish a new committee or disband a current committee depending upon the circumstances.
 Each committee shall conduct a self-evaluation at least annually.

 The Board will designate the members and Chair of each committee, endeavoring to match the committee's function and needs for expertise with individual skills and experience of the appointees to the committee.
-The membership of each committee shall consist solely of independent directors, which directors shall meet the applicable criteria for independence under Nasdaq, Securities and Exchange Commission, and/or tax rules applicable to such committees.
+The membership of the Audit, Compensation and Nominating and Corporate Governance Committees shall consist solely of independent directors, which directors shall meet the applicable criteria for independence under Nasdaq, Securities and Exchange Commission, and/or tax rules applicable to such committees.